ecmwf/ecflow/releng/imachination/INSTRUCTIONS.md

 ## Configuring the ecFlow workspace

 The `ecflow` service mounts a workspace directory into the container, at `/workspace`, and uses it as `ECF_HOME`.
-By default, this is `ecflow/workspace` in this directory, which already contains a base `server_environment.cfg`, so no configuration is required to get started.
+By default, this is `ecflow/workspace` in this directory.

+The server configuration is kept apart from the workspace: `ecflow/admin` is mounted read-only at `/admin`, where the server starts, and reads a base `server_environment.cfg`, so no configuration is required to get started.
+The checkpoint of the server is kept apart as well, in the Docker volume `ecflow-state`, mounted at `/state`; the volume survives `docker compose down`, and is removed with `docker compose down -v`.

-This directory is controlled by the `WORKSPACE_DIR` environment variable.
-Setting it to an absolute path overrides the default, using that path for the host-side mount, the container-side mount, the working directory, and `ECF_HOME` alike, so that the server and any job scripts it generates all agree on the same path, for example:
+The workspace directory is controlled by the `WORKSPACE_DIR` environment variable.
+Setting it to an absolute path overrides the default, using that path for the host-side mount, the container-side mount, and `ECF_HOME` alike, so that the server and any job scripts it generates all agree on the same path, for example:

 ```bash
 export WORKSPACE_DIR="/var/ecflow/workspace"